oasiswho/vcfbox/README.md

 # VCFbox

 Welcome to VCFbox!
-These box contains some tools for VCF.
+This box contains some tools for VCF.
 Version: 1.0